ST.

-As its canopy rises over the Bay, the Lens incorporates bicycle and walking paths arcing upwards before returning to the water’s edge.
-Its broad form shelters the main promenade from the hot sun and the rain, welcoming visitors as they arrive on foot, on bicycle, or via the Pier Tram.
-Elevators and stairs bring visitors up to a series of viewing decks with unprecedented views of the city skyline in the distance.
+The new space was envisioned for the collective experiences of individuals, families, and the residents of St. Pete to gather, to play and to celebrate.
+The design incorporates bicycle and walking paths arcing upwards before returning to the water’s edge with the iconic canopy rising over the Bay below.
+This canopy was intended to shelter the main promenade from the hot sun and the rain, welcoming visitors as they arrive on foot, on bicycle, or via the Pier Tram.
+Elevators and stairs were incorporated to bring visitors up to a series of viewing decks with unprecedented views of the city skyline in the distance.
 An oculus inscribed at the far end of the loop opens and connects the world within the Lens and Tampa Bay beyond.
-At night, the surface of the canopy can become an extraordinary surface for video projection, for performance, and for art.
-Patterns of light, color or even clouds can track across its surface and will be visible from the Amphitheater and the surrounding city.
+Patterns of light, color or even clouds would visually track across its surface and will be visible from the surrounding city.
+At night, the surface of the canopy was planned as an extraordinary surface for video projection, for performance, and for art.

 LOCATION / St. Petersburg, Florida